 Here’s how to shave your pubic area for men:

-Post-shave, use a soothing, anti-inflammatory product to soothe the area.
-I am a fan of this Organic Formula from Kerah Lane because it also prevents ingrown hairs and razor bumps.
+- Post-shave, use a soothing, anti-inflammatory product to soothe the area.
+I am a fan of this Kerah Lane serum because it also prevents ingrown hairs and razor bumps.

 2. Trimming (how to stay groomed but not bald)